BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - `order` object MUST be provided.
     - `remote_balance_satoshi` MUST be 1 or greater.
 MUST be below or equal `base_api.max_remote_balance_satoshi`.
     - `local_balance_satoshi` MUST be 0 or greater.
 MUST be below or equal `base_api.max_local_balance_satoshi`.
 Todo: Rejection error message.
     - `onchain_fee_rate` MUST be 1 or higher.
 The LSP may increase this value depending on the onchain fee environment.
+MAY be unspecified, the LSP will determine the fee rate.
     - `channel_expiry_weeks` MUST be 1 or greater.
 MUST be below or equal `base_api.max_channel_expiry_weeks`.
     - `coupon_code` MUST be a string, null, or not defined at all.
 - `open` determines if the channel open is Sync or Async.
 MUST be provided if Asyc.
 MUST be null if Sync.
     - `announce` If the channel should be announced to the network.
 MUST be boolean.
     - `node_connection_string_or_pubkey` MUST be a node_connection_string or a pubkey.

 > **Rationel local_balance_satoshi** User may want to have initial spending balance on their wallet or start with a balanced channel.
 Obsolete or can be simplified with DUAL_FUNDED_CHANNELS?